AdriSolid/deck.gl-time-series-widget/README.md

 ## Description
 The component uses a simple [Material UI slider](https://material-ui.com/) and keeps the features until the end, that means that it is holding the features rendered.
-Some svgs as charts are showing the data per date; an 'on hover' event shows the numeric accumulation in a little left container.
+A bar chart is showing the data per date; an 'on hover' event shows the numeric accumulation in a little left container.
 It is also possible to restart the animation clicking the 'undo' button.

 ## To run